42-AI/42ai_resources/README.md

 On this repo you will find various resources, tutorials, FAQs, known issues on AI practice at school 42.

-Feel free to pull requests us to improve, correct or add information.
+Feel free to submit a pull request to help us improve, correct or add information.
 Thank you!